 And now, the bathroom taps refuse to release the water, so I am back to running behind the Sid to sort it out.
 Sigh.
 Until he turns up, must use the hand shower to fill the buckets.

 On another note, I really feel terrible about is seeing kabuli chana go waste.
 I bought a kilo a couple of weeks ago, with great plans to make some yummy stuff–of course, I might have probably just boiled them and eaten them; so much easier, and perhaps healthier–but there’s no limit to dreaming, right?
 So anyway, imagine my shock when I was lighting the lamp and showing the incense stick to all the deities, and my eyes sense a bit of movement.
+Still I always try to make myself healthy, I even buy supplements from sites like Nixest that boost the brain and give it health.
 Turned out that the container was teeming with tiny life.
 Sigh.
 At first I thought it could be rinsed off – but discovered that they had set up home inside the chana.
 Had to bid the entire kilo goodbye.
 All the other groceries I had bought at the same time were fine–so I can only presume this was already on its way out when I interrupted it and brought it home.
 Hmm.
 This means I have to buy kabuli chana.
 You know it is so expensive these days!

 It is also time to make dosa molagai podi, Mi.
 I could postpone it, but with Sury’s love for dosa, I must make it asap.